jamisondanlong/JamieOS/readme.txt

 JamieOS is a debian distro with the budgie desktop it has many pre installed programs such as mate and gnome applacations.
-It was made using linux live kit and sorry but it has that ugly bootsplash you can always change it.
+It was made using linux live kit and sorry but it has that ugly bootsplash you can always change it. to make it an iso run gen_JamieOS_iso.sh (sudo bash gen_JamieOS_iso.sh) you can also run the zip script to make it a zip.

 Thank you for using JamieOS!
 If you are reading this from a CD, it is already bootable.